resurrecting-open-source-projects/nbtscan/README.md

 ## Help this project ##

-nbtscan needs your help. **If you are a programmer** and if you wants to help a nice project, this is your opportunity.
+nbtscan needs your help. **If you are a programmer** and if you want to help a nice project, this is your opportunity.

 nbtscan was imported from some tarballs (the original homepage[1] and